 For more on how you can safely and effectively navigate the college admissions consulting landscape, check out college consultant and admissions expert David Nguyen’s Confessions of a College Prep Consultant.

-Beyond the 23 community and technical colleges, Kansas also has nine public universities, the largest being the University of Kansas (KU) with over 28,000 students.
+Kansas also has nine public universities, the largest being the University of Kansas (KU) with over 28,000 students.
 The school’s main campus is located in Lawrence, Kansas, but there are four other locations where students can attend KU classes: Overland Park, Kansas City, Wichita, and Salina.
-Kansas is also home to 22 private higher education institutions, with tuition ranging from $7,000 to $31,000.
+This means there are plenty of options for Kansas students seeking an on-campus experience and in state tuition rates.

 Find college admissions consultants in your state.

 Arguably, it was the 1939 cinema classic, The Wizard of Oz, that put Kansas on the map.
-But The Sunflower State is also known for its mouth-watering barbecue, open plains, and vast sunflower fields.
-Prospective students can also choose from 50 colleges and universities across this Midwestern state.
+But this midwestern state is also known for its mouth-watering barbecue, open plains, and vast sunflower fields.
+Prospective students can also choose from traditional and online schools and universities across the state of Kansas.

-See what Kansas has to offer by checking out the top programs and career paths available.
+See what Kansas has to offer by checking out the top undergraduate and graduate degrees, as well as unique educational opportunities like online certificate programs and degree completion programs.